CYBERDEVILZ/pydude/README.md

 ### Download the game from this repository

 The file *pydude-master.zip* will be downloaded.
-Extract it. hen copy and save the folder called *pydude* in *C:/Program Files*
+Extract it.
+As of now, it runs only on linux.
+I will try to make it platform independent as soon as possible.

 ### Open pydude.py and enjoy